Training & development

 The main company induction in October will give you a more in-depth insight into Centrica as an organisation and the stream you are joining, as well as giving you the skills and knowledge you need to hit the ground running on your first day in role.

-Throughout the Graduate Programme, you will be required to develop self-awareness, accountability and an understanding of the need to drive your own progression.
+Throughout the graduate programme, you will be required to develop self-awareness, accountability and an understanding of the need to drive your own progression.
 You will also be expected to get involved in 'off role' activities to broaden your development.
-For example, as a university campus manager you can strengthen your leadership and project management skills by taking responsibility for maintaining a productive relationship with one of our target UK universities.
+For example, by facilitating assessment centres.
 Or, by working on projects for charities, you will be exposed to a full range of skills such as coaching techniques, collaboration and influencing.
 Feedback will be provided every step of the way.

 A structured support network is in place to aid your progression: